"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 I will be using PayPal for this tutorial.

-At this stage, you should have the PayPal or Stripe addons installed.
+At this stage, you should have the PayPal or Stripe add-ons installed.
 If not, this won’t work.

-Click on the PayPal Standard option to reveal the drag and drop form preview panel.
+Click on the PayPal Standard option to reveal the drag-and-drop form preview panel.

 Next, check the “Enable PayPal Standard Payments” box on the page.
 After that, enter your PayPal email address that will receive the donations.